fungiwnl/knowledge/software-engineering/aws/dynamoDB.md

   - Planned capacity: provsion WCU & RCU can enable auto scaling
   - On-demand capcity: get unlimtied WCU & RCU, no throttle, more expensive

+Streams enable DynamoDB to get a changelog and use that changelog to replicate data across regions